napolux/mycv/README.md

 ### Details about the app:

 * Content is retrieved from [Contentful](https://contentful.com)
-* For UI elements I used [Semantic UI React](https://react.semantic-ui.com) for both its simplicity and it's semantic markup output
 * Email is not sent for real
 * Please consider that while it works with the given credentials and it's able to protect from direct access to the `/admin` page, **authentication is not safe and doesn't persist user session** (if you access the page directly you'll be redirected to the login form).
 It's managed at router level for simplicity.